ameseee/kwk-curriculum-site/web-app/lessons/js-arrays-intro/index.md

 ## Arrays

-An **array** is an ordered collection that stores multiple values.
+An **array** is a complex data type.
+It is an ordered collection that stores multiple values.
 They are useful whenever you need to keep track of an ordered list of things.
 This is similar to how we keep track of lists in the real world.
 Think back to the Warm Up - if there are 15 or 20 scholars in the room, writing out a variable for each and every one can be time consuming.
 An array will allow us to store all scholar names in **one** variable!

 An array can store any kind of element - from numbers to strings to ... other arrays.
 Usually, a single array holds a lot of items that are all of the _same type_.